-1. Aims 3
+1. Aims

 2. Legislation and statutory guidance 3

-3. The decision to exclude 3
+3. The decision to suspend or permanently exclude 4-7

-4. Definition 5
+4. Definition

-5. Roles and responsibilities 5-6
+5. Roles and responsibilities

-6. Considering the reinstatement of a student 6-7
+6. Considering the reinstatement of a student

-7. An independent review 7-8
+7. An independent review10

-8. College registers
+8. College registers11

-9. Returning from a fixed-term exclusion
+9. Returning from a fixed-term suspension11

-10. Monitoring arrangements
+10. Monitoring arrangements11

-Appendix 1: independent review panel training 9
+Appendix 1: Independent review panel training12

+Apendix 2: A summary of the governing board's duties to consider reinstatement13